ENCODE-DCC/caper/README.md

 Caper automatically creates a default configuration file at `~/.caper/default.conf`.
 Such configruation file comes with all available parameters commented out.
 You can uncomment/define any parameter to activate it.

 You can avoid repeatedly defining same parameters in your command line arguments by using a configuration file.
-For example, you can define `out_dir` and `tmp_dir` in your configuration file instead of defining them in command line arguments.
+For example, you can define `out-dir` and `tmp-dir` in your configuration file instead of defining them in command line arguments.
 ```
 $ caper run [WDL] --out-dir [LOCAL_OUT_DIR] --tmp-dir [LOCAL_TMP_DIR]
 ```